pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - EC2 - Kubeadmin - Deploy Kubeadmin Cluster.md

 sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab
 ```

-The overall instruction is base on offical reference.[^5]
+The overall instruction is base on official reference.[^5]
 ## 2. Install Containerd on Ubuntu

 #### 2.1 DOCS:

-The following step is based on offical method [Install using the `apt` repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+The following step is based on official method [Install using the `apt` repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

 Also you can find other methods from the references.[^1][^2][^3][^4]